BeaverHouse/aecheck-docs/v3_docs/what_is_changed.md

 <br>

 #### Other
-- Old UI is deleted.
+- Old UI is deprecated.
 For example, there is **Table View** on old website.
 This functionality had been maintained from AE Check's first version, but I determined to delete it because there is so many dual-element characters for now, and It's more important to reveal exact element data than before.
 - Many site utilities are added, like Dark Mode, or `.webp` support.